Stuycs-K/final-project-5-shek-lawrence-schwartzberg-david/README.md

 David Schwartzberg and Lawrence Shek

 ## Overview
 Play Tetris - complete with moving left and right, rotating clockwise and counterclockwise, soft-drops and hard-drops, and storing pieces.
 Go to settings to change your controls if you want, and then go back to the main menu and hit play!
 Try to clear as many lines as possible to increase your level and get a high score!
+If you want an extra challenge, try starting on a higher starting level to get extra points earlier on!

 ## Instructions